Michigan’s Zero Tolerance Policy for Schools

 Children have Due Process Rights, and they need someone to protect their future.

 For years, Michigan schools have been restrained by “zero tolerance” policies, orders from the government to expel any students involved in certain activities, including the possession of “dangerous weapons.”
-For years, the State of Michigan placed restrictions on the discretion with which schools could handle their affairs.
+For years, Michigan restricted the discretion with which schools could handle their affairs.
 A new law, signed by the governor in December, changes that.
 Beginning this August, Michigan schools are no longer bound by the heavily restrictive “zero-tolerance” policies of the past and now have the authority to judge each student’s behavior individually.
 With added discretion replacing the zero-tolerance policy for schools, the proclivities of the school administrators will determine how these matters are handled.

 The Old Way